0xgouda/0xgouda/README.md

 Welcome to my GitHub profile!

-I’m a passionate developer and learner who loves working with technology.
+I’m a passionate developer and hacker who loves working with technology.
 Right now, I’m focused on web development and web security, and I enjoy finding and fixing bugs.
 I have a strong interest in Linux and a passion for building things from scratch

 ## What I Do